Court of Chancery: Dissolution

 In 1873, the idea was resurrected – again by Palmer, who was now Lord Selborne and the new lord chancellor – as the Supreme Court of Judicature bill.
 While still cautious, Selborne's bill was far more structured than Hatherley's, and contained more detail on what was to be done.
 Rather than fusing the common law and equity, which he saw as impracticable since it would destroy the idea of trusts, he decided to fuse the courts and the procedure.
 The final draft provided that all of the existing superior courts would be fused into one court consisting of two levels; one of first instance, one appellate.
 The court of first instance, to be known as the High Court of Justice, would be subdivided into several divisions based on the old superior courts, one of which, the Chancery Division, would deal with equity cases.
 All jurisdiction of the Court of Chancery was to be transferred to the Chancery Division; Section 25 of the act provided that, where there was conflict between the common law and equity, the latter would prevail.
 An appeal from each division went to the appellate level, the Court of Appeal of England and Wales.
 These provisions were brought into effect after amendment with the Supreme Court of Judicature Act 1875, and the Court of Chancery ceased to exist.
 The Master of the Rolls was transferred to the new Court of Appeal, the lord chancellor retained his other judicial and political roles, and the position of vice-chancellor ceased to exist, replaced by ordinary judges.
 The Chancery Division remains to this day part of the High Court of Justice of England and Wales.
+On June 2, 2026, however, the Lady Chief Justice of England and Wales announced plans to replace the Chancery Division with a new Business and Property Division of the High Court.